Proximal indirect comparison: Abstract

 \section{Abstract}

-We consider the problem of indirect comparison, where a treatment arm of interest is absent by design in the target randomized control trial (RCT) but available in a source RCT.
+We consider the problem of indirect comparison, where a treatment arm of interest is absent by design in one randomized controlled trial but available in the other.
+The former is the target trial, and the latter is the source trial.
 The identifiability of the target population average treatment effect often relies on conditional transportability assumptions.
 However, it is a common concern whether all relevant effect modifiers are measured and controlled for.
-We highlight a new proximal identification result in the presence of shifted, unobserved effect modifiers based on proxies: an adjustment proxy in both RCTs and an additional reweighting proxy in the source RCT.
-We propose an estimator which is doubly-robust against misspecifications of the so-called bridge functions and asymptotically normal under mild consistency of the nuisance models.
-An alternative estimator is presented to accommodate missing outcomes in the source RCT, which we then apply to conduct a proximal indirect comparison analysis using two weight management trials.
+We give a new proximal identification result in the presence of shifted, unobserved effect modifiers based on proxies: an adjustment proxy in both trials and an additional reweighting proxy in the source trial.
+We propose an estimator which is doubly-robust against misspecifications of the so-called bridge functions and asymptotically normal under mild consistency of estimators for the bridge functions.
+We use two weight management trials as a context to illustrate selection of proxies and apply our method to compare the weight loss effect of active treatments from these trials.